Skip to content

 When To Italicize

-With this being said, using italics isn’t always a choice of personal preference.
+While italics can add emphasis, their usage is not merely a matter of personal choice.
 There are rules and guidelines to follow to know when to italicize.
-Let’s take a look at some of the rules!
+Let’s take a look at some of the rules:

 • Newspapers – The Los Angeles Times